G.I. Joe: The Rise of Cobra (video game): Reception

 The game received mixed to negative scores from several websites.
 It achieved a Metacritic average of 42% on the Xbox 360, and 43% on the PS3.

 IGN gave the main console version a 5.8 / 10, criticizing the game's poor graphics and gameplay in general.
 IGN also gave the DS version a more positive 7.1 / 10.

 The UK's GamesMaster was slightly more upbeat about the Xbox 360 incarnation, calling it "an enjoyable if throwaway action game that weighs in at a not so throwaway price."

 IT Reviews complained that the game consisted of "repetitive bouts of blasting the same enemies, through the same terrain," and added "much of the time it feels as though you're only half playing the game."

 G4TV's X-Play gave the game a 1 / 5, saying, "G.I.
 Joe: The Rise of Cobra is the new gold standard for lazy and uninspired cash-in licensed games.
 It could perhaps be argued that the developers didn’t have much to work with given the source material, but that doesn’t help the unfortunate consumer who ends up stuck with this Junkyard Dog of a game in his collection."

-Gaming Nexus commented that "There's no reason to buy G.I.
-Joe as long as there is at least one other game on the store shelf."